swiftlang/swift-evolution/proposals/0207-containsOnly.md

 Not adding it, since it can be trivially (if confusingly) composed.

 Much name bikeshedding has ensued.
-The primary rival for `containsOnly` is `all`. `containsOnly` is preferred as it is more explicit, and echoes the existing `contains`.
-Naming it `all` suggests a renaming of `contains` to `any` would be appropriate – but this is already a fairly heavily-used term elsewhere in Swift, and is less explicit.

-`contains(only:)` is discounted due to trailing closures dropping the argument label, rendering it indistiguishable from `contains(where:)`.
+Names considered included `containsOnly` and `all`. `all` has strong precedent in other languages, but was considered unclear at the call site (adding an argument label does not help here given trailing closures omit them).
+Naming it `all` suggests a renaming of `contains` to `any` would be appropriate – but this is already a fairly heavily-used term elsewhere in Swift, and is less explicit. `containsOnly` is is more explicit, and echoes the existing `contains`, but is too easily misread at the use-site as “contains one instance equal to,” especially when considering empty collections. `contains(only:)` was discounted due to trailing closures dropping the argument label, rendering it indistiguishable from `contains(where:)`.